 A Celebration of Harry Potter Expo

 The expo is the largest event taking place at the Celebration.
 This Hagrid-sized expo includes plenty to see and do, taking place at Soundstage 33 and 21.
-Many of the exhibits were brand new for 2017.
-We'd expect even more new exhibits for 2018, since it will be the 20th anniversary of Harry Potter and the Sorcerer's Stone!
 At the expo, Potter fans can hop over to see iconic pieces, props and graphics designed by the Harry Potter film graphic designers, Miraphora Mini and Eduardo Lima!
-The Daily Prophet, The Marauder's Map and Hogwarts school books will be available for guests to catch a glimpse of.
+This display was one of our favorites.
+You could even purchase prints of Wizarding World advertisements (a lá Daily Prophet) and more!
+Did you know the MinaLima duo has designed every piece of graphic work in the Harry Potter films from Harry's very first letter from Hogwarts?
+Our heroes!

 If you're as good at Harry Potter trivia as we are, then you'll definitely want to check out the Scholastic display.
 Here you can see if you're really as smart as Hermione by participating in the Trivia Challenge.
-Don't forget to sign the "Muggle Wall" after getting Mary GrandPré's autograph (illustrator of the Harry Potter books)!
+Plus, for the 20th anniversary of Harry Potter and the Sorcerer's Stone, we were able to step into a life-sized recreation of the book's cover!
 And if you're craving even more trivia, visit Pottermore and Audible exhibits to participate in an audio challenge.
+(There are prizes!)

 Dressing Up at A Celebration of Harry Potter

 One of the biggest highlights of the event isn't actually on any stage.
 It's seeing all the muggles dressed as characters from the books and films.
 While you don't have to dress up, many people go all out with their costumes, so unpack your Hogwarts chest and get to dressin'.
+A huge trend we saw this year was muggles dressing as characters from Fantastic Beasts.
 Of course, you can purchase your wizarding robes and other spirit wear in the parks themselves.
 Bring your wand (or if you just received your Hogwarts letter, be sure to purchase one at Ollivanders).
 And of course, load up on Butterbeer while exploring Hogsmeade and Diagon Alley!

 A Celebration of Harry Potter Tips

-While this event doesn't generate the kinds of crowds seen at, say, Halloween Horror Nights, as you've read, there can be very long waits for some experiences and panels.
-The major panel events and experiences, at least for 2017, were repeated on both days, so you shouldn't have to worry about missing out.
+While this event doesn't generate the kinds of crowds seen at, say, Halloween Horror Nights, there can be very long waits for some experiences and panels.
+The major panel events and experiences were repeated on both days, so you shouldn't have to worry about missing out.
 Here are our top A Celebration of Harry Potter tips:

 2. Plan your days and map out your destinations in advance